 We wish to take this opportunity to thank former members of the BurrenLIFE Project and BFCP including James Moran, Ruairí Ó Conchúir, Aisling Keane, Grace O’Donovan, Sarah O’Louglin Irwin, Rachael Barrett and Caitriona Maher for all their hard work and contribution.

 Burren Programme – A new era begins!

 After six very successful years of BFCP it has come time to fine tune the programme.
 Under the Rural Development Programme, co-financed by the EU and DAFM, with support from NPWS, this locally led scheme, now named the Burren Programme, will run for six years.
 It is envisaged that up to 500 farms will be included, by 2020.
 In 2016, 200 farmers successfully applied to be part of the Burren Programme, as part of the first tranche of applicants.
+This followed, in 2017, with an additional 100 farmers joining the programme.
+In February 2018, a further third, and final tranche, were added, with over 100 farmers invited to join the programme.
 The Burren Team, situated in Carron, the heart of the Burren, look forward to supporting all the farmers in this new phase of Burren conservation, through the Burren Programme.
 The pages of this website will give you much information about the Burren Programme.